-When you choose a flight that departs from Las Vegas, we offer many luxury amenities, including limousine-style transportation from most Las Vegas hotels and a fleet of state-of-the-art helicopters that provide luxurious comfort.
+When you choose a flight that departs from Las Vegas, we offer many luxury amenities, including luxury transportation from most Las Vegas hotels and a fleet of state-of-the-art helicopters that provide luxurious comfort.

 Most Popular Tours from the Grand Canyon's South Rim

 Grand Canyon National Park, Arizona, is often referred to as the crown jewel of the United States National Park system and is experienced by more than 5 million visitors per year.
 Papillon offers several helicopter tours and airplane tours over the South Rim of the park.
 These tours range from 30 to 60 minutes and bring you up close and personal to the most photogenic locations of the entire Canyon, including Mather Point, the North Rim, and the Colorado River.

 Which helicopter tour of the Grand Canyon South Rim is best?

 There's a reason people have been choosing Papillon's premium helicopter tours for over 50 years.
 With dozens of world-class helicopters to choose from, each individual has plenty of options to choose their dream Grand Canyon vacation.